 Regenerative Treatment Options

 In 2015 a nonsurgical treatment option for Cranial Cervical Instability was developed at the Centeno-Schultz Clinic.
-It involves the injection of a patient’s own bone marrow-derived stem cells into the damaged alar and transverse ligaments.
+It involves the injection of a patient’s own bone marrow concentrate into the damaged alar and transverse ligaments.
 The procedure is called Percutaneous Implantation of Cervical Ligaments (PICL) It is a very demanding procedure and is only performed at the Centeno-Schultz Clinic in Broomfield Colorado.
 To learn more about this groundbreaking procedure please click on the video below.

-- BR successfully avoided Craniocervical Instability surgery by having his stem cells injected into his damaged alar and transverse ligaments at the Centeno-Schultz Clinic.
+BR successfully avoided Craniocervical Instability surgery by having his BMC injected into his damaged alar and transverse ligaments at the Centeno-Schultz Clinic.

 If you or a loved one has sustained an injury with ongoing headaches, neck pain, and brain fog please schedule a telephone candidacy discussion with a board-certified, fellowship-trained physician.
 From the comfort of your home or office learn what treatment options are available for you.
 Call today and stop the pain, misery, and suffering.